Marion Tinsley: Chinook games

 Tinsley retired from championship play in 1991.
 In August 1992, he defeated the Chinook computer program 4–2 (with 33 draws) in a match.
 Chinook had placed second at the U.S. Nationals in 1990 after Tinsley, which usually qualifies one to compete for the World Championships.
 However, the American Checkers Federation and the English Draughts Association refused to allow a computer to play for the title.
 Unable to appeal their decision, Tinsley resigned his title as World Champion and immediately indicated his desire to play against Chinook.
 The unofficial yet highly publicized match was quickly organized, and Tinsley won.

 In one game from their match in 1990, Chinook, playing with white pieces, made a mistake on the tenth move.
 Tinsley remarked, "You're going to regret that."
 Chinook resigned after move 36, only 26 moves later.
 The lead programmer Jonathan Schaeffer looked back into the database and discovered that Tinsley picked the only strategy that could have defeated Chinook from that point and Tinsley was able to see the win 64 moves into the future.

 The ACF and the EDA were placed in the awkward position of naming a new world champion, a title which would be worthless as long as Tinsley was alive.
 The ACF granted Tinsley the title of World Champion Emeritus as a solution.

 In August 1994, a second match with Chinook was organized, but Tinsley withdrew after only six games (all draws) for health reasons.
 Don Lafferty, rated the number two player in the world, replaced Tinsley and fought Chinook to a drawn match at game 20.
 Tinsley was diagnosed with pancreatic cancer a week after the match, and died seven months later.

 Death

 Tinsley died in Humble, Texas, on April 3, 1995, at the age of 68.
 He lived in Conyers, Georgia, but was visiting his sister in Texas when he died of cancer.
-He was survived by a twin sister, Mary Clark, who lives in Humble, Texas, and by two brothers, Ed, of Sarasota, Fla., and Joe, of Thornville, Ohio.
+He was survived by a twin sister, Mary Clark, who lived in Humble, Texas, and by two brothers, Ed, of Sarasota, Fla., and Joe, of Thornville, Ohio.
 He is buried at Greenlawn Cemetery, Columbus, Ohio, next to his father, Edward H. Tinsley and his mother, Viola Mae Tinsley.
 His brother, Harold Edward Tinsley is also buried there.